department-of-veterans-affairs/vagov-content/pages/change-address.md

   <li>Vocational Rehabilitation and Employment (VR&E)</li>
 </ul>

-<h3>If you're enrolled in VA health care</h3>
+<h3>Will VA use my updated information for health care services and communication?</h3>
+Yes.
 We’ll send your prescriptions and any letters, lab and test results, and appointment reminders from your VA medical center to the mailing address listed in your VA.gov profile.
 Your health care team may also use the contact information in your profile to communicate with you.

 </div>
 </div>